-Multiple dimensions of footprint complicate the picture between the value of abating food system footprints and the portfolios of abatement measures and abatement costs for food impact.
+Multiple dimensions of footprint complicate the picture between the value of abating food system footprints and the portfolios of abatement measures and abatement costs for food that shadow prices are constant over those time periods240.

+Towards practical and comparable monetary food system impact valuation impact.
 A key challenge is understanding co-benefit opportunities or trade-offs between the dimensions of food system impacts241.

-239 Toman, " Why not to calculate the value of the world's ecosystem services and natural capital."
+239 Toman, "Why not to calculate the value of the world's ecosystem services and natural capital."
 240 R. Yamaguchi, M. Islam, and S. Managi, "Inclusive wealth in the twenty-first century: a summary and further discussion of Inclusive Wealth Report 2018," Letters in Spatial and Resource Sciences 12, no. 2 (2019), https://doi.org/10.1007/s12076-019-00229-x.